Vic299/Deploy-A-WordPress-Website-on-AWS/README.md

 - ✅ EC2 instances auto-scale as expected
 - ✅ EFS is mounted and shared across instances
 - ✅ RDS failover works (if Multi-AZ enabled)

 ---

+## 📌 Use Case

+This project is ideal for:

+- Hosting a production-ready WordPress site
+- Demonstrating AWS architecture skills
+- Practicing multi-AZ, scalable web deployment
+- Gaining hands-on experience with AWS core services

+---

+## 🔐 Security Best Practices

+- IAM roles and scoped permissions
+- Encrypted communication via SSL/TLS
+- No public IPs for internal services
+- Subnet isolation for app, web, and data layers

+---